vanus-labs/docs/blog/2023-01-30-awsbilling-slack-blog/index.md

 ![img/img_8.png](img/img_8.png)

-Conclusion

-In this article, we have been able to successfully receive our AWS Billing reports on our Slack Channel.
+We successfully receive our AWS Billing reports on our Slack Channel.
 This will help you as a developer or Company to have just another simpler way of receiving AWS Billing reports.